Top 50 AI Funded Startups June 2026 | Complete Rankings

 $325M total • $1.1B valuation • Series D

-MLOps platform for experiment tracking used by OpenAI, Anthropic, and 1,000+ ML teams
+MLOps platform for experiment tracking used by OpenAI, Anthropic, and 1,000+ ML teams.
+The default experiment tracking and model management layer for AI teams globally.

 Reka AI